cse110-sp24-group30/cse110-sp24-group30/specs/adrs/053124-Formatting.md

 Professor Powell highlighted the following concern with our current setup:
 - there can still be formatting inconsistency since only a limited number of people are reviewing code and having more than 2-3 people review code will be waste of resources.

 Given this concern, we need to evaluate whether switching to a different method like using Prettier would provide a more efficient solution for our project management needs.
+We specifically chose Prettier instead of resorting to any other formatting tool because some team members already had it installed and have some experience using it.
 We hope to use this ADR to analyze the potential benefits and drawbacks of making this switch and to propose a course of action that aligns with our project's objectives and Professor Powell's feedback.

 ## Proposed Ideas
 1. **Continue using Code Review**